About Laurie Ruettimann

 I think we have a new opportunity to really understand the way people are working and to get them involved in the solution.
 You know, an employer who's listening and then dictates change is not really listening.
 We need worker focused groups, and I think if you get the workers involved in solutions, they also understand the business more and they break down that barrier.

-So I’m not advocating for employee surveillance.
-I’m not advocating for constant, annoying pulse surveys like there’s a place for a survey, but it’s not every day or every couple of hours.
+So I'm not advocating for employee surveillance.
+I'm not advocating for constant, annoying pulse surveys like there's a place for a survey, but it's not every day or every couple of hours.
 What I'm saying is that we need to really rethink how we communicate to our workers and then ask them to be the change that they want to see in the workplace.

 And when they're part of the solution, they begin to understand.
 Profit and loss are they understand revenue.
 They understand fiscal responsibility, and I think they begin to act like owners and not like children.